 #1 Pay for a professional reel

 If you meet with a showreel company and you get a great vibe from the team and have the money, that is the simplest way to get you started.
-It will be high quality and you will end up with a solid final product (often not the case when you do it yourself).
+It will be high quality and you will end up with a solid final product (which is often, unfortunately, not the case when you do it yourself).
 These are usually made up of 2-3 scenes, 1 minute – 3 minutes in length.
-I have seen some really great reels like this, I guess my main issue is that they often really feel like “showreels”.
+I have seen some really great reels like this, I guess my main issue is that they often really feel like “SHOW” reels.
 They just feel stilted and fake!
-So make sure if you are paying to get a reel produced in this way you are working with a team who have a great eye, and always check their previous work.
+So make sure if you are paying to get a reel produced in this way you are working with a team who have a great eye – and always check their previous work!

 #2 Make a reel using previous work

 #3 Make your own showreel with friends

 Another option is to make a reel with your friends.
 This might mean teaming with some directing mates or getting in touch with some film students.
 We will talk more about this at the end of the article, but it can be a great first step for actors.
 Just remember if you are shooting something yourself, to keep it really simple.
 You will probably be using a minimal setup, so shoot a scene that isn’t too fancy, and doesn’t involve complicated set design or lighting setups.

 Paying for a reel?
 Choose a reputable company